suncoast-devs/handbook/lessons/cs-api-servers/reading/00-intro.md

 title: Introducing a new dotnet template
 ---

-In other lessons we have used `dotnet new console` to create our application that run in the terminal.
+In other lessons we have used `dotnet new sdg-console` to create our application that run in the terminal.
 Now we will be using a different template, one that configures our code to interact with HTTP clients.